jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## AES

 Advanced Encryption Standard (AES) is the symmetric block cipher for encryption and decryption.
-AES operates with a data block length of 128 bits and with cipher keys of length 128, 192 or 256 bits.

 OpenTitan's [AES block][aes] unit is a cryptographic accelerator, implemented in hardware, to perform encryption and decryption on 16-byte blocks of data.
-OpenTitan AES IP supports five (5) confidentiality modes of operation, with a key length of 128 bits, 192 bits and 256 bits.
+OpenTitan AES IP supports five cipher modes with a key length of 128 bits, 192 bits and 256 bits.

-OpenTitan AES supported confidentiality modes:
-1. Electronic Codebook (ECB)
-2. Cipher Block Chaining (CBC)
-3. Cipher Feedback (CFB)
-4. Output Feedback (OFB)
-5. Counter (CTR)
+### Supported Modes

-APIs are defined to support five block cipher (confidentiality) modes of operation: AES-\[ECB, CBC, CFB, OFB and CTR\] and AES-\[GCM, KWP\] for authenticated encryption.
+APIs are defined to support the following modes: Five confidentiality modes of operation: AES-\[ECB, CBC, CFB, OFB and CTR\] and two authenticated encryption modes AES-\[GCM, KWP\].
 Padding schemes are defined in the **aes\_padding\_t** structure from [this section](#structs-and-enums).

 Kindly refer to the links in the [reference](#reference) section for more information on AES and the block cipher modes of operation.